yousefwalid/SpotifyElGhalaba/README.md

 # Functional Documentation

-For functional documentation we use `JSDoc`, you can generate the functional documentation using `npm run doc`, the documentation will be generated in a static webpage stored in `./docs/`, you can then open the `index.html` file stored there to view the full functional documentation
+For functional documentation we use `JSDoc`, you can generate the functional documentation using `npm run doc`, the documentation will be generated in a static webpage stored in `./docs/`, you can then open the `index.html` file stored there to view the full functional documentation.

 # API Documentation